Trust, Estate & Fiduciary Litigation

-McDonald Carano delivers an abundance of private wealth experience and proven litigation skills throughout Nevada.
-Our state-specific know-how is undeniably extensive and positions us to more effectively address the challenges associated with what has emerged as the largest generational wealth transfer in the history of our country.
+McDonald Carano’s Trust, Estate & Fiduciary Litigation Group delivers an abundance of private wealth experience and proven litigation skills throughout Nevada.
+Our state-specific know-how is undeniably extensive and positions us to assist high net worth individuals and families with complex will and trust contests, inheritance disputes, fiduciary management and other probate litigation matters.

-Experience is everything when it comes to overcoming the challenges associated with generational and wealth planning, as trust and estate litigation is a multi-dimensional discipline that often includes a variety of moving parts, such as issues involving fiduciary duty, real estate, tax, family business succession, bankruptcy, and creditor-related matters, and our keen understanding is employed in service to our clients.
-Our Nevada-focused litigation prowess, earned over decades of continuous practice, allows us to effectively guide clients through even the most complex or contentious trust and estate controversies, contests, and related litigation claims.
+Our Reno and Las Vegas attorneys’ experience is everything when it comes to overcoming the challenges associated with generational and wealth planning, as trust and estate litigation is a multi-dimensional discipline that often includes a variety of moving parts.
+This encompasses issues involving fiduciary duty, real estate, tax, family business succession, bankruptcy, and creditor-related matters, and our keen understanding of all these interconnected components is employed in our service to clients.
+Our Nevada-focused trust, estate and fiduciary litigation prowess, earned over decades of continuous practice, allows us to effectively guide clients through even the most complex or contentious trust and estate controversies, contests, and related litigation claims.

 Our experience extends to all aspects of disputes regarding private wealth involving estates, trusts, and adult guardianships.
 As a Firm, we have practiced in Nevada since 1949, making us well acquainted with the local rules as well as the unique propensities of the Nevada Judiciary.